Prevent stray current corrosion on your pipelines and keep them safe

 Similarly, Stray DC current can present corrosion problems.
 Direct stray currents come from foreign cathodic protection systems, transit systems, and high voltage transmission lines.
 They can cause anodic interference, cathodic interference and combined interference.

-If you would like CCE to investigate your pipelines for stray current corrosion issues get in touch with our team.
+If you would like CCE to assist you in this area, then get in touch with our team.